X

 Flavor

-Craft beer fans will tell you that the mass-produced beer that most people usually drink is “water.”
+Craft beer fans will tell you that most people usually drink mass-produced beer as “water.”

 The larger producers of conventional beer are typically thought not to give their products nearly as much attention.